pyllyukko/user.js/README.md

 <!-- BEGIN PROBLEMS-LIMITATIONS -->
 * Disabling WebRTC breaks peer-to-peer file sharing tools (reep.io ...)
-* Disabling clipboard events breaks Ctrl+C/X/V copy/cut/paste functionaility in JS-based web applications (Google Docs...)
-* Disabling clipboard operations will break legitimate JS-based "copy to clipboard" functionality
-* Enabling Mixed Display Content blocking can prevent images/styles... from loading properly when connection to the website is only partially secured
 * Disabling SVG support breaks many UI elements on many sites
 * Disabling nonessential protocols breaks all interaction with custom protocols such as mailto:, irc:, magnet: ... and breaks opening third-party mail/messaging/torrent/... clients when clicking on links with these protocols
 * Containers are not available in Private Browsing mode